-The EU Customs Union is a unique example of an area where a number of countries apply a uniform system for handling goods (imported, exported and transiting) and implement a common set of rules (the Union Customs Code).
+The EU Customs Union is a unique example of an area where a number of countries apply a uniform system for handling the import, export and transit of goods and implement a common set of rules called the Union Customs Code (UCC).

-The EU Customs Union is managed on the ground by 28 national customs services acting as if they were one.
-The European Commission proposes EU customs legislation and monitors its implementation.
+In practice, the EU Customs Union is managed by 28 national customs services acting as one.
+The European Commission proposes the EU customs legislation and monitors its implementation.

 The main EU trade partners were the United States, China, Switzerland and Russia.

-During 2015, almost 293 million customs declarations were handled by more than 2 000 EU customs offices working 24 hours a day and 365 days a year.
+In 2016, almost 313 million customs declarations were handled by more than 2 000 EU customs offices, working 24 hours a day and 365 days a year.

-The most frequently used form of transport in EU trade is maritime followed by air and road transport.
-These figures are based on value in 2015.
+The most frequently used form of transport in the EU trade is maritime transport, followed by air and road transport.

 Source: European Commission, Eurostat